 - D. The location of contacts for every youth on parole shall be determined by the level of supervision and the recommendation from the child and family team.
 Types of contacts include home contacts, school, contacts, and phone contacts.
 In general, the location of contacts shall be driven by the youth's primary criminogenic need areas, risk level, and other relevant factors (e.g., safety).
-Additional phone contacts may be made for youth who are having negative progress or used as an alternative to face-to-face visits to incentivize good progress. - E. With the exception of very high-risk youth, parole supervision level may be adjusted either up or down, with built-in incentives for positive progress and consequences for negative progress.
+Additional phone contacts may be made for youth who are having negative progress or used as an alternative to face-to-face visits to incentivize good progress. - E. With the exception of youth categorized at a very high risk, parole supervision level may be adjusted either up or down, with built-in incentives for positive progress and consequences for negative progress.
 After one month at the assigned supervision level, a youth may be bumped down to the next level of supervision if they have been doing well.
-For example, high risk youth may go down to being seen biweekly if they have met all their requirements and are doing well in their services.
+For example, youth categorized as high risk may go down to being seen biweekly if they have met all their requirements and are doing well in their services.
 This does not apply to youth within the first 45 days of release from a facility.